taitulism/new-reporter/README.md

 newReporter
 ===========
-A tightly-coupled, politically-incorrect, non-elegant alternative to EventEmitter/PubSub.
+A politically-incorrect, alternative to EventEmitter/PubSub.
 But Hey!
 It's easier to debug with.

 Why?
 ----